alexchomiak/multiplayer-tank-game/README.md

 ```
 node index.js
 ```
-3. connect to http://localhost:9999 in your browser to connect clients
+3. Connect to http://localhost:9999 with multiple tabls in your browser to connect clients
+4. Have some fun! :)

 Alernatively, you can play the game at https://scoreboard.chom.es (if it is still running on my server if you are reading this in the future)